 Thursday, February 28, 2013–Sunday, June 2, 2013

-Edwardian Opulence: British Art at the Dawn of the Twentieth Century is the ﬁrst survey in more than a generation of the full extent, breadth, and depth of the visual arts in Britain during the reign of King Edward VII (1901–10).
-Among other themes, the exhibition explores the pan-imperial, international, and transatlantic character of British art in that complex period, and considers the impact of new technologies—such as electriﬁcation, the motor car, recorded sound, and cinema—on painting, sculpture, photography, and the decorative arts.
-Many of the objects in the exhibition have been chosen to reveal the full and often startling magniﬁcence of elite consumption during that turbulent decade.
-The emphasis on the theme of opulence serves to illuminate a social and artistic dreamscape that was shattered by World War I.
+Edwardian Opulence: British Art at the Dawn of the Twentieth Century was the ﬁrst survey in more than a generation of the full extent, breadth, and depth of the visual arts in Britain during the reign of King Edward VII (1901–10).
+Among other themes, the exhibition explored the pan-imperial, international, and transatlantic character of British art in that complex period, and considered the impact of new technologies—such as electriﬁcation, the motor car, recorded sound, and cinema—on painting, sculpture, photography, and the decorative arts.
+Many of the objects in the exhibition were chosen to reveal the full and often startling magniﬁcence of elite consumption during that turbulent decade.
+The emphasis on the theme of opulence served to illuminate a social and artistic dreamscape that was shattered by World War I.

-The exhibition includes a special program of historic sound recordings that have been selected from the Yale Collection of Historical Sound Recordings in the Irving S. Gilmore Music Library at Sterling Memorial Library.
-Some of the recordings relate directly to works on display in the exhibition, but the majority have been selected with broader themes in mind, such as patriotism, politics, memory, language, sentiment, and a peculiarly Edwardian sense of wistful nostalgia.
+The exhibition included a special program of historic sound recordings that were selected from the Yale Collection of Historical Sound Recordings in the Irving S. Gilmore Music Library at Sterling Memorial Library.
+Some of the recordings related directly to works on display in the exhibition, but the majority were selected with broader themes in mind, such as patriotism, politics, memory, language, sentiment, and a peculiarly Edwardian sense of wistful nostalgia.

-Edwardian Opulence: British Art at the Dawn of the Twentieth Century has been organized by the Center and curated by Angus Trumble, Senior Curator of Paintings and Sculpture, and Andrea Wolk Rager, Visiting Assistant Professor, Case Western Reserve University.
-The exhibition is accompanied by a major publication, edited by the curators and published by the Center in association with Yale University Press.
+Edwardian Opulence: British Art at the Dawn of the Twentieth Century was organized by the Center and curated by Angus Trumble, Senior Curator of Paintings and Sculpture, and Andrea Wolk Rager, Visiting Assistant Professor, Case Western Reserve University.
+The exhibition was accompanied by a major publication, edited by the curators and published by the Center in association with Yale University Press.